ftrackhq/integrations/doc/developing/processors.rst

 =======================

-The launch event, ``ftrack.processor.launch``, is emitted to launch the processor when it is available on the :term:`ftrack server`.
+The launch event, ``ftrack.processor.launch``, is emitted to launch the processor when an object has become available on the :term:`ftrack server`.
+E.g. a new Shot or Task has been created.

 The structure of the event is::